 It suffices to work with the universal acyclic model $X = \Delta^m$, in fact with the fundamental class $\Delta^m \in N_m(\Delta^m)$, and take adjoints with respect to the lower right corner, giving an equivalent diagram.

 Now we are in position to use results about contractions and twisted equivariant standard procedure chain maps.
-Specifically we want to use the results from Section 17 and Subsections 18.2 and 20.1 to show that both ways around the diagram take basis elements to elements in the image of the contraction of the range.
-Then the uniqueness result Proposition \ref{17.9}, extended routinely to a twisted equivariant version, implies both maps coincide with the standard twisted equivariant chain map. \begin{prop} Suppose $x \in \cS_*(r)$ and $y_i \in \cS_*(s_i)$ are basis elements.
-Then both and belong to $Im(h_{\otimes^s}) \subset N_*(\Delta^m)^{\otimes s}$. \end{prop} \begin{proof} We first go across the top and down in the diagram.
-In the notation of Section 17 and the previous subsection, where the $\widehat{M}$ are monomial summands of the multidiagonal $\delta^{(s+| \cD x|)}(\Delta^m) $ and $F(\widehat{M}, \cD x)$ are tensors in $N_*(\Delta^m)^{\otimes s}.$ From Lemma \ref{20.6} the $\cD x$ are clean surjection generators.
-Then from Step 2 of the proof of Proposition \ref{17.3}, the tensors $F(\widehat{M}, \cD x)$ are in the image of the contraction of $N_*(\Delta^m)^ {\otimes s}.$\\
+Specifically we want to use the results from Section 17 and Subsections 18.3 and 20.1 to show that both ways around the diagram take basis elements to elements in the image of the contraction of the range.
+Then the uniqueness result Proposition \ref{17.9}, extended routinely to a twisted equivariant version, implies both maps coincide with the standard twisted equivariant chain map.
+Thus it suffices to prove the following. \begin{lem} Suppose $x \in \cS_*(r)$ and $y_i \in \cS_*(s_i)$ are basis elements.
+Then both and belong to $Im(h_{\otimes^s}) \subset N_*(\Delta^m)^{\otimes s}$. \end{lem}